Jean Christophe Iseux von Pfetten

-Pfetten is the chairman of the Institute for East West Strategic Studies and a bye-fellow of Emmanuel College, Cambridge University.

-Pfetten served as specially invited member of the upper house of the Chinese parliament between 2001 and 2012, the first European ever to hold such position in China.
+Pfetten was the first European appointed as member of the Chinese People's Political Consultative Conference at local level.

-Pfetten hosted a series of private meetings on Iran's nuclear programme attended by top military commanders from Iran and Israel as well as senior officials from the P5 nations which strongly contributed to the success of the Nuclear Interim Deal achieved in Geneva on 11 November 2013.
+Pfetten hosted a series of private meetings on Iran's nuclear programme attended by top military commanders from Iran and Israel as well as senior officials from the P5 nations.

 Early life and education

 Pfetten received his BSc and MSc (Physics and Chemistry) from the University of Strasbourg, and, his Dipl.
 Eng.
 Geophysicist from the Institut de Physique du Globe (admissible to the Ecole Normale Supérieure) and thereafter won a European Erasmus scholarship.
 In 1989 he patented two inventions in the fields of nuclear submarine and of hydraulic fracturing which he presented at the SPE (Society of Petroleum Engineers) Production Operations Symposium on April 7–9, 1991 in Oklahoma, USA.
-He has also a master's degree in management studies from Templeton College, Oxford University, graduating in 1991.
-In the same time he read for an MPhil in international relations at Trinity Hall, Cambridge University, and, in 1992 read for a master's degree in political science at Bonn University in Germany.
+In the same year he received a master's degree in management studies from Templeton College, Oxford University and a Master of Philosophy in international relations from Trinity Hall, Cambridge University.
+In 1992 he attained a master's degree in political science from the University of Bonn.